xybu/cs590-nfv/experiments/suricata/README.md

 ##### CPU Overhead of Docker and Macvtap

-By comparing the CPU usage of Bare metal, Docker, and Docker with vtap setups, we can gain insight on how much overhead Docker and macvtap introduces, respectively:
+By comparing the CPU usage of Bare metal, Docker, and DockerV setups, we can gain insight on how much overhead Docker and macvtap introduces, respectively:

 ![CPU Usage Overhead of Macvtap](https://rawgithub.com/xybu/cs590-nfv/master/experiments/suricata/data/diagrams/bigFlows.pcap,1-4,%20CPU_VTAP.pdf.svg)